OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 rnd.lhs = clhs::clhs(eberg_spc@predicted[1:4], size=100, iter=100, progress=FALSE)
 ```

-This actually implements the so-called _“Conditional LHS"_ [@minasny2006conditioned],
+This actually implements the so-called _“Conditional LHS”_ [@minasny2006conditioned],
 and can get quite computational for large stack of rasters, hence we manually limit the
 number of iterations to 100.